Orphanage: Bahrain

 The "Royal Charity Organization" is a Bahraini governmental charity organization founded in 2001 by King Hamad ibn Isa Al Khalifah to sponsor all helpless Bahraini orphans and widows.
 Since then almost 7,000 Bahraini families are granted monthly payments, annual school bags, and a number of university scholarships.
 Graduation ceremonies, various social and educational activities, and occasional contests are held each year by the organization for the benefit of orphans and widows sponsored by the organization.

 Iraq

 UNICEF maintains the same number at present.
 "While the number of state homes for orphans in the whole of Iraq was 25 in 1990 (serving 1,190 children); both the number of homes and the number of beneficiaries has declined.
 The quality of services has also declined."

 A 1999 study by UNICEF "recommended the rebuilding of national capacity for the rehabilitation of orphans."
 The new project "will benefit all the 1,190 children placed in orphanages."

-Palestinian Territory
+Israel

 "In 1999, the number of children living in orphanages witnessed a considerable drop as compared to 1998.
 The number dropped from 1,980 to 1,714 orphans.
 This is due to the policy of child re-integration in their household adopted by the Ministry of Social Affairs."